vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

     docsBranch: 'master',
     // defaults to false, set to true to enable
     editLinks: true,
-    // default value is true.
-Allows to hide next page links on all pages
-    nextLinks: false,
-    // default value is true.
-Allows to hide prev page links on all pages
-    prevLinks: false,
     // custom text for edit link.
 Defaults to "Edit this page"
     editLinkText: 'Help us improve this page!'
   }